matteodamico/gcp-docker-vm-ansible/README.md

 -----------
 ### Features
-- This playbook creates an user [docker] and assing it to the docker group that can query the docker service without use the root privilegies.
+- This playbook creates an user [docker] and assigns it to the docker group that can query the docker service without the use of the root privilegies.
 - This playbook adds the docker daemon to the autostartup at system boot.
 - This playbook opens 2 ports on the GCP firewall: 888 port for swarmpit, 8080 for nginx ( remove them if you don't use )